Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Introduction

 To illustrate the basic fluid mechanical phenomenology accompanying flow deflection, in \S\ref{sec:defvawt} we present two computational examples of ``deflector-turbine'' arrays constrained to be in a narrow strip.
 In these cases the turbines are represented by actuator disks of different shapes, and the flow is deflected using either airfoils or a distributed body force on the fluid.
 The computational array is subjected to a freestream flow and the power extracted by the array for different deflector strengths is monitored.
 In both these cases, the array extracts more power with the wake deflection and imprints an identifiable signature in the surrounding flow structure.
 These examples serve to orient the reader toward different ways the flow can be manipulated and guide the various approximations we make in developing approximate theories and reduced-parameter models of flow deflection.
 Readers familiar with the basic phenomenology may start reading from \S \ref{sec:defdefturb}.

 Next in \S\ref{sec:defdefturb}, we use two-dimensional inviscid fluid dynamics to derive definitions of ``deflectors'' and ``turbines.''
 A deflector is any fluid dynamic element that introduces bound vorticity but does not shed any free vorticity.
-A turbine is any fluid dynamic element that sheds free vorticity (positive and negative amounts at equal rates) into the flow.
-Sometimes the same body/machine interacts with the flow to induce bound vorticity and shed free vorticity.
+A turbine is any fluid dynamic element that sheds free vorticity (positive and negative amounts at equal rates as required to establish a steady state) into the flow.
+Sometimes the same body or machine interacts with the flow to induce bound vorticity and shed free vorticity.
 In doing so, it simultaneously act as a deflector and a turbine.
 A deflector-turbine array is a combination of these fluid dynamical element.
 A mathematical rationale for these definitions is the first main result of this article.

 Next in \S\ref{sec:idealization}, we present a model of a deflector-turbine array in the form of a line segment serving as an internal fluid boundary to form a ``linear deflector-turbine array.''
 We impose appropriate boundary conditions on this internal boundary such that the segment interacts with the flow to cause wake deflection and energy extraction in a manner that approximates both the computational cases in \S \ref{sec:defvawt}.
 We investigate the essential features of the resulting flow.
 This model and its energy conversion performance presented in \S\ref{sec:results} serve as a common reference for all deflector-turbine arrays that occupy a narrow strip.
-The general characterization of energy extraction performance by the linear deflector-turbine array and its comparison with the 2-D computational examples is the second main result of this article.
+The general characterization of energy extraction, including the limits on its performance, by the linear deflector-turbine array and its comparison with the 2-D computational examples is the second main result of this article.
 An example application of our analysis to hydrokinetic power is presented in \S\ref{sec:hydrokinetic} and limitations of our analysis are discussed in \S\ref{sec:discussion}.